tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 GLM requires you to put `family='binomial'`

-Do not train on test data.
+Do not train on test data FFS.

-Adjusted R-squared is not R-squared, please ask the examiners.
+Adjusted R-squared is not R-squared FFS, please ask the examiners.

 ## Helper functions